-- Federal Subsidized Direct Loans: Low-interest loans are made by the federal government.
-Recipients must demonstrate need as determined by information provided on the FAFSA.
+- Federal Subsidized Direct Loans: Recipients must demonstrate need as determined by information provided on the FAFSA.
 No interest is paid on this loan as long as the student is enrolled at least half-time.
-Freshmen may borrow up to $3,500, and sophomores may borrow up to $4,500, while juniors and seniors may borrow up to $5,500 per academic year.
+Freshmen may borrow up to $3,500, sophomores may borrow up to $4,500, and juniors and seniors may borrow up to $5,500 per academic year.

-- Federal Unsubsidized Direct Loans: Recipients must be enrolled at least half-time and must file the FAFSA, even though this loan is not need-based.
+- Federal Unsubsidized Direct Loans: This federal loan is not need-based.
 The interest on this loan accumulates while the student is enrolled.
 Dependent students may borrow up to $2,000 annually.
 Independent students may borrow up to $6,000 per academic year.
-Federal loan regulations now allow a student to borrow an additional $2,000 in unsubsidized loans each year if his/her parent is denied a Parent PLUS Loan.
+Federal loan regulations permit a student to borrow an additional $2,000 in unsubsidized loans each year if their parent is denied a Parent PLUS Loan.

 - United Methodist Student Loans: This fund has been established by the United Methodist Church and offers loans to Methodist students.
 The applicant must be enrolled full-time and maintain at least a "C" average.
 Students may borrow a maximum of $5,000 per calendar year.

 Student Access Loan (SAL) Program: The SAL is a need-based loan offered by the Georgia Student Finance Authority (GSFA).
-It is a 1% fixed rate loan designed to assist undergraduate students who have a gap in meeting their educational costs.
+It is a 1 percent fixed-rate loan designed to assist undergraduate students who have a gap in meeting their educational costs.
 Please visit their website at GAfutures.org for more information and to submit an application.